Content on this page was generated by AI and has not been manually reviewed.

 How can I optimize performance when using the Edge Client?

 Choose Gateway nodes closest to you when options are available, ensure your internet connection is stable, and avoid running bandwidth-heavy apps while connected if you’re on a constrained link.
 IT can also adjust policies or routing for better performance.
-How to open vpn in microsoft edge with built-in secure network and browser extensions

 Is there a mobile-friendly version for quick access on the go?